jellewie/qtHue/README.md

  ToDo:
    - ~~provide precompiled binaries for RaspberryPi, Windows, Linux and MacOS.~~

-Build and tested with my project [diyHue](https://github.com/mariusmotea/diyHue), but must work will oficial bridge and other emulator that work with hue api protocol.
+Build and tested with my project [diyHue](https://github.com/mariusmotea/diyHue), but must also work will official bridge and other emulator that work with hue api protocol.